stefankeys/OtakingHugo/content/anime/eve-no-jikan.md

 It is not implausible to imagine beings with emotions who see their purpose is to serve and make someone else happy.
 Maybe it is the wish for such a thing that you see in stories like this.
 Or in other words the machines are not just superior because they are better at their ability to accomplish tasks but also in their selflessness - and yet that the ability to accomplish tasks or self-lessness means superiority are just our ideas based on our wellbeing.

 Anyhow I don't want to give the impression that _Time of Eve_ is deeper than what it is.
 For its part, it doesn't really pretend to, though they did try hard enough on their camera work that it is not difficult to laugh at it sometimes.
 It's just a slice of life robot-human story with a sad story or two thrown in there for good measure plus the usual situational humour as well.
-The first time I watched it maybe a decade ago now, I honestly wanted to see more of the characters, in particular I wanted to where the romance between the protagonist and Sammy (his cute house robot), both of whom you can see in the picture with this article, go somewhere but now that I am older it doesn't really bother me that the romance is not explored.
+The first time I watched it maybe a decade ago now, I honestly wanted to see more of the characters, in particular I wanted to where the romance between the protypeonist and Sammy (his cute house robot), both of whom you can see in the picture with this article, go somewhere but now that I am older it doesn't really bother me that the romance is not explored.

 I give this anime a 7/10.
 Sammy is best girl.